After COVID-19 protocols meant a low-key week off, the Seahawks are ‘all fired up’ to defend their 5-0 record

 “We go by and start what we would normally do in the offseason, and in a quicker version — we only had five games to do so we can get through it, and that’s to make sure that we know what it looks like we’re doing and the messages and signals we sent to our opponents to figure out what we want to do about that.
 So it starts there with really the analytics, really start with the numbers, and then we go from there.
 Then, that takes us back to the film, takes us back to looking at what we know we’ve done numbers wise. … For the most part we know what’s going on, but this just gives us a really focused opportunity (to do that) and then it’s all about where we want to do with the next step that we take.’’

-As for any revelations unearthed in that deep dive?
+Any revelations unearthed in that deep dive?

 Carroll said “that’s the last thing’’ he wanted to tell the media Monday, which of course only makes sense with a game on tap Sunday against division rival Arizona.